cgiacomini/vagrant--kubernetes/examples/021-Observability/README.md

 ```
 ### Create Service Account, Role and Role binding
 Prometheus uses Kubernetes APIs to read all the available metrics from Nodes, Pods, Deployments, etc.
-For this reason, we need to create an RBAC policy with read access to required API groups and bind the policy to the monitoring namespace.
+For this reason, we need to create an RBAC policy with read access to the required API groups and bind the policy to the monitoring namespace.
 The following manifest file is used to create a ***ServiceAccount*** and bind it to a ***ClusterRole***.

 >***Note:***
 >>* A ***Role*** can only be used to grant access to resources within a single namespace while a ***ClusterRole*** is cluster-scoped.
-We create a ClusterRole and we assign specific permissions to different kind of resources.
+We create a ClusterRole and we assign to it specific permissions for different kind of resources.
 We add to it the permissions to *get*, *list* and *watch* nodes, services endpoints, pods, and ingresses and also to PersistentVolumes and PersistentVolumesClaims.
 >>* A RoleBinding grants permissions to a role in its namespace while a ClusterRoleBinding grants cluster-wide access.
 >>* Since we purposely create our ServiceAccount in the monitoring namespace, is required to specify the namespace of the ServiceAccount when we refer to it while creating the ClusterRoleBinding to select it.
+>>* Note: The API group “” (empty string) represents the core Kubernetes API.

 ***cluster_role.yaml***
 ```